Our Data collection reference guides for teachers (PDF 311.15KB) include practical tips on data collection in the context of evaluation.

 - allow generalisation to the broader population of interest, if the sampling has been done carefully.

-Go to the surveys page for tips on sampling strategies, survey formats, questionnaire design, inviting people to participate and organising and analysing survey data.
+The surveys page has tips on sampling strategies, survey formats, questionnaire design, inviting people to participate and organising and analysing survey data.

 Interviews and focus groups